dezdem0na/accp-cheatsheet/README.md

 - Operation excellence
 	- Deploy smaller, reversible changes.
 - Security
+	- Track who did what and when.
+	- Assign only the least privilege required.
 - Reliability
 - Performance efficiency
 	- Information gathered through the evaluation process to actively drive adoption of new services or resources.